Scots College (Rome): 19th–20th century

-MacPherson returned in the summer of 1800 to recover the College properties, and found them in a state of disrepair.
-He was thereafter made Rector, albeit without students.
+MacPherson returned in the summer of 1800 to recover the college properties, and found them in a state of disrepair.
+He was thereafter made Rector, albeit without any students.
 He remained in Rome throughout the quarrels between Pius VII and Napoleon, protecting the properties until he was expelled by the French in June 1811.
-He returned to Rome in 1812 where the defeat of Napoleon at Waterloo in 1815 relieved some pressure, and after much petitioning students finally returned in 1820.
-MacPherson was eventually replaced as Rector in 1826 by Angus MacDonald, however the latter's death and subsequent crisis warranted his return in 1834.
-He died in 1846 and was succeeded by his Vice-Rector, Alexander Grant.
-Grant set about renovating the buildings, and began with the refurbishment of Sant'Andrea degli Scozzesi, reopened on Saint Andrew's Day 1847.
+He returned to Rome in 1812 where the defeat of Napoleon at Waterloo in 1815 had relieved some pressure.
+After much petitioning, students finally returned in 1820.
+MacPherson was eventually replaced as Rector in 1826 by Angus MacDonald, however MacDonald's death and subsequent crisis warranted the return of MacPherson in 1834.
+He died in 1846 and was succeeded by his vice-rector, Alexander Grant.
+Grant set about renovating the buildings, and began with the refurbishment of Sant'Andrea degli Scozzesi,which reopened on Saint Andrew's Day 1847.
 John Henry Newman sang the High Mass of dedication.
-In 1861, funds given in compensation for the loss of the Scots Monastery in Ratisbon made possible an entire reconstruction of the College itself.
-Demolition of the buildings began in 1864, and the new building was completed in 1869 under the direction of Luigi Poletti.
-Busts of notable Scottish Catholics can still be seen on the façade of the building, including the last of the Stuarts, Henry Cardinal Duke of York.
-The building was solemnly inaugurated on Saint Andrew's Day 1869.
+In 1861, a total reconstruction of the college itself was made possible by compensation for the loss of the Scots Monastery in Ratisbon.
+Demolition of the buildings began in 1864, and the new building was completed in 1869, under the direction of Luigi Poletti.
+Busts of notable Scots Catholics can still be seen on the façade of the building, including the Cardinal Duke of York the last of the Stuarts.
+The building was solemnly inaugurated on Saint Andrew's Day, 1869.

-The first half of the 20th century saw two Rectors appointed directly to the episcopate; Robert Fraser, who had seen the institution through its tercentenary celebrations, and Donald Mackintosh who oversaw the years during the First World War.
-Mackintosh was succeeded as Rector by his Vice-rector, Father William Clapperton, who was to become another long term Rector and significant figure in the College's history.
-In the early years of his rector-ship he saw to the reconstruction of the College villa at Marino as well as seeking the addition of a spiritual director to the staff, and saw the rise of Benito Mussolini in Italy - under whom the College building on the Via Quattro Fontane was threatened by radical plans for the city.
+In the first half of the 20th century, two rectors were named bishops; Robert Fraser, who had seen the institution through its tercentenary celebrations; and Donald Mackintosh who steered the college through the First World War.
+Mackintosh was succeeded by Father William Clapperton, who became another long term rector and significant figure in the college's history.
+In the early years of his rector-ship he rebuilt the college villa at Marino as well as seeking the improvement of formation by the addition of a spiritual director to the staff.
+He witnessed the rise of Benito Mussolini in Italy whose radical urban plans threatened the future of college building on the Via Quattro Fontane.
 When Italy entered the Second World War, Clapperton decided that staff and students should return home.
 Seminarians studying philosophy were sent to Blairs College while those in theology were transferred to St Peter's College, Bearsden.
-Clapperton was kept up to date with College affairs from his temporary posting in Banff while an administrator managed it.
+A temporary administrator kept Clapperton, who was on temporary posting in Banff, up to date with college affairs.
 Students and staff finally returned in 1946.